softwareunderground/birs-2023/content/information.md

 [birs-shuttles]: https://www.birs.ca/participants/getting-to-birs/#shuttles
 {% end %}

+There are other companies that aren't partnered with BIRS, but they might offer cheaper options, like [VIVO GREEN][vivogreen].

 ## Travel grants

 BIRS leads to some of its parters that can guarantee [travel grants for